 - Prepare your business for cyberattacks to make sure employees stay safe online.

-- By following best practices, improve your email security posture to protect against attacks and breaches.
+- By following best practices for email security, you can improve your company’s ability to protect against all types of phishing attacks and email security breaches.

 - Keeping the integrity of your email safe requires securing the cloud with spam filtering and enterprise-grade anti-spam services.